Advanced Serial Data Logger

 Excel export.
 Selecting a database.

-Fig.1.
+Fig.2.
 Excel export.
 Selecting a database.

-It's all other options are optional.
-On the second page "Data formats" you can specify a representation of your data.
-Because all our variables have the "string" data type, therefore it is unnecessary in our case to change format settings.
-On the next page "Columns order" you can specify, how variables will be exported to a spreadsheet.
-If you will not specify a columns order, then the program will write all variables in the following order: internal variables (FULL_DATA_PACKET, DATA_PACKET and DATE_TIME_STAMP), parser variables, in the order, as you've specified in the parser configuration.
+On the next "Columns order" page, you can specify how variables will be exported to a spreadsheet.
+Suppose you do not specify a column's order number.
+In that case, the program will write all variables in the following order: internal variables (FULL_DATA_PACKET, DATA_PACKET, and DATE_TIME_STAMP), parser variables, in the order, as you've specified in the parser configuration.